 With an underwriting process that engages experienced bankers, MadREP is prepared to take applications over the next few months.
 Qualified businesses will be eligible for interest-free microloans of up to $15,000 to assist businesses with a short-term source of funds for repair work and operating expenses until more long-term recovery funding can be secured.
 The loans have a two-year repayment period, with payments deferred for at least six months.

-To be eligible for a loan, a business must be located in the eight-county Madison Region; must have suffered measurable physical damage because of the disaster; and must intend to resume business operations in the community as quickly as possible.
+To be eligible for a loan, a business must be located in Wisconsin; must have suffered measurable physical damage because of the disaster; and must intend to resume business operations in the community as quickly as possible.
 The loans can be used for procurement of cleanup and restoration services, operating expenses, temporary space, and repair and reconstruction work.

 Applications can be found here or by calling MadREP at 608.571.0420.

 In addition, the U.S. Small Business Administration (SBA) has opened Business Recovery Centers to help business affected by late summer storms.
 Homeowners, renters, businesses and nonprofits are eligible to apply for assistance.
 See locations, hours and more details.